Tentative agreement would allow Alberta to withhold doctor pay to balance physician budget | CBC News

 That sparked a public outcry from the AMA and many of the province's doctors.

-The agreement makes it clear Shandro has ultimate authority over the amounts paid to doctors.
+The new agreement makes it clear Shandro has ultimate authority over the amounts paid to doctors.

 "The AMA acknowledges that the physician services budget is established by the minister in the minister's sole discretion," it states.